typst/packages/packages/preview/academicons/0.1.0/lib-impl.typ

 ) = {
   text(
     font: ("Academicons"),
-    // TODO: We might need to check whether this is needed
     weight: { 400 },
     // If the name is in the map, use the unicode from the map
     // If not, pass the name and let the ligature feature handle it